-Monday through Sunday, 9 am to 8:30 pm
+Monday through Friday, 7:30 am to 9 pm Saturday and Sunday, 9 am to 9 pm

-The Gift Shop is located in the first floor lobby of The Allen Hospital.
+The Gift Shop is located behind the Information Desk.
 It offers a wide selection of items, including flowers, toiletries, newspapers, magazines, cards, snacks, beverages, gifts, and Mylar balloons.
 You may call the Gift Shop to have deliveries made to your room.
+In addition, breast pumps can be rented through the Gift Shop.

 For the health and safety of our patients, latex balloons are prohibited in the Hospital.
 Mylar balloons and flowers (fresh cut, artificial, and dried arrangements) are prohibited in all intensive care units, recovery rooms, operating rooms, nurseries, the labor and delivery unit, and oncology and transplant units.